stutijha/ai-fake-news-detector-/README.md

 2. 💮 Article text is converted into numeric vectors using `TfidfVectorizer`, which scores words by how important/unique they are, while ignoring common filler words like "the" and "is"
-3. 💮 The data is split into a training set (80%) and test set (20%)
+3. 💮 The data is split into a training set (80%) and the test set (20%)
-4. 💮 A `LogisticRegression` model is trained to recognize word patterns that separate real news from fake news
+4. 💮 A `LogisticRegression` model is trained to recognize word patterns that separates real news from fake news
 5. 💮 Accuracy, a classification report, and a confusion matrix show how well the model performs on articles it hasn't seen before
 6. 💮 You can then paste in any news text and get a live REAL/FAKE